-Plus, it’s expensive.
-The true costs of hiring a full-time employee often outweigh those of hiring an on-demand consultant once you factor in full-time costs like benefits, taxes and overhead expenses.
+The true costs of hiring a full-time employee typically far outweigh those of hiring an on-demand consultant once you factor in full-time costs like benefits, taxes and overhead expenses.

-Need: A key member of your team is suddenly about to go out on leave (LOA) and there’s no way you can survive without them.
+Need: A key member of your team is suddenly about to go out on leave (LOA) and there’s no way you can get several pivotal projects done without them.

 Real talk: Traditional hiring focuses on the long haul – at a cost to employers.

-Need: You need to quickly scale your team for an upcoming product launch, but won’t need the added headcount after the release.
+Need: You need to quickly scale your team for an upcoming product launch but won’t need the added headcount after the release is complete.

 Real talk: Traditional hiring is inflexible.

-We already established that traditional hiring takes time (more than 30 days for 70 percent of companies, plus one to four months of processing), putting it at odds with today’s ever-increasing speed of business.
+We already established that traditional hiring takes significant time, putting it at odds with today’s ever-increasing speed of business.

-When you need to quickly build an on-demand team, the months required to source, screen, interview, hire, and onboard new employees will only hamper innovation and agility.
+When you must quickly build an on-demand team, the months required to source, screen, interview, hire, and onboard new employees will only hamper innovation and agility.